 What is Decision Support?

-A Decision Support System is an invaluable business tool, supporting and informing vital workplace decisions in industries where dynamic events and interacting systems are a feature of the business landscape.
+A Decision Support System is an invaluable business tool, informing complex decisions in industries where dynamic events and interacting systems are a feature of the business landscape.

-InterDynamics can create your Decision Support System that will help to reduce risk, avoid pitfalls and highlight areas for improvement, in industries such as manufacturing, mining, transportation and logistics.
+InterDynamics can create your Decision Support System that will help to reduce risk and highlight areas for improvement in industries such as manufacturing, mining, transportation and logistics.

 An effective solution draws on both advanced technology and human insight to illuminate system behaviour.
 At InterDynamics, we complement our animated simulation software, Planimate, with an unrivalled expertise that extends across many different fields and organisations.

 It is this proven ability that allows us to develop solutions that address the unique issues of your organisation, while recognising the commonalities that exist between businesses.